Delimiter: Dual quoting delimiters

 In contrast to escape sequences and escape characters, dual delimiters provide yet another way to avoid delimiter collision.
-Some languages, for example, allow the use of either a single quote (') or a double quote (") to specify a string literal.
+Some languages, for example, allow the use of either a single quote ' or a double quote " to specify a string literal.
 For example, in Perl:

 print 'Nancy said "Hello World!" to the crowd.';

 produces the desired output without requiring escapes.
 This approach, however, only works when the string does not contain both types of quotation marks.

-Padding quoting delimiters

-In contrast to escape sequences and escape characters, padding delimiters provide yet another way to avoid delimiter collision.
-Visual Basic, for example, uses double quotes as delimiters.
-This is similar to escaping the delimiter.
+Doubling the delimiter